-So from the caloric point of you, you will use more energy if you are a breastfeeding mom…
+So from the caloric perspective, you will use more energy if you are a breastfeeding mom.

 But why is it sill so hard to lose the baby weight?

-The answer is simple: hormonal point of view, breastfeeding slows fat loss.
+The answer is simple: From a hormonal perspective, breastfeeding slows fat loss.

 As breastfeeding moms, we will naturally have lower estrogen and testosterone and higher prolactin levels than moms who are not breastfeeding.